Redundancy Solicitors

 For example:

-- incorrectly identifying the pool of employees at risk
+- Secondly, incorrectly identifying the pool of employees at risk

-- failing to offer alternative employment if available.
+- lastly, failing to offer alternative employment if available

-At Attwells, we are committed to making the law simple.
-We use plain English, provide practical advice and unparalleled support.
+But at Attwells, we are committed to making the law simple, by using plain English and providing practical advice and unparalleled support.

 Making someone redundant – Our legal fees

-- You can either agree fixed fees with us in advance for each stage of your matter.
-This provides you with complete control over costs upfront.
+- Firstly, you can either agree to fixed fees with us in advance for each stage of your matter.
+As a result, this provides you with complete control over costs upfront.

-- Alternatively, you can instruct us for an hourly rate.
-We provide a maximum estimate for costs and monthly billing for all hourly rate work.
+- Or alternatively, you can instruct us on an hourly rate.
+Consequently, we wil provide a maximum estimate for costs and monthly billing for all hourly rate work.

-Whatever the issue, Attwells are here to get you the best possible outcome and tenaciously defend your business.
+However, whatever the issue, Attwells are here to get you the best possible outcome for your business.

 What you can expect when instructing Attwells Solicitors